 Entry & Exit

-When Sonic hits the water, his X speed is multiplied by 0.5 and his Y speed is multiplied by 0.25 (this occurs after gravity is added).
-Conversely, when Sonic leaps out of the water, his Y speed is doubled (after water gravity has been added), so that he begins moving faster now that water no longer impedes his movement (however, X speed is not affected when leaving the water).
+When the Player enters the water, their X Speed is multiplied by 0.5 and their Y Speed is multiplied by 0.25 (this occurs after gravity_force is added to Y Speed).
+Conversely, when the Player exits the water, their Y Speed is doubled (after water gravity_force has been added), (however, X Speed is not affected when leaving the water).

 When in possession of Speed Shoes, but also underwater, the underwater variables take over, effectively nullifying the Speed Shoes altogether.
 No calculations, such as multiplying by 0.5, take place.

-Being submerged doesn't affect the speed of Sonic's animations at all.
-Animations whose speeds are proportional to variables which are otherwise affected, such as Sonic's velocity, will be attenuated by the same proportion automatically.
+Being submerged doesn't affect the speed of the Player's animations at all.
+Variable Speed Animations will be attenuated by the same proportion automatically.